 Now is the time to mix well.
 Add all other wet ingredients as your recipe tells you and mix well.

-After I have rolled my dough, I place it on a cookie sheet and put it in the freezer for about 20 minutes.
+After rolling out your dough, place it on a cookie sheet and put it in the freezer for about 20 minutes.
 Working with already rolled out, super cold cookie dough is so much easier to work with.
 Remove the plastic wrap from on top of the dough and you can begin cutting out your shapes.
 The cold dough will help give you crisp, clean, sharp edges.

-This is the golden rule for preventing sugar cookies from spreading.
+This is the #1 tip for preventing sugar cookies from spreading.
 Bake them frozen!
 You do not want them soft at all before baking.
-Trust me.
+They will spread.
 Bake them frozen!

 Don’t over- bake.